jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Talk to any political junkie, no matter when, and they’ll say there’s a big election coming up.
 They’ll say something like “if the red team wins this one, then education, healthcare, infrastructure, and everything else will go to shit.”
 What he means is elections decide the rule makers, and that blue rules are good while red rules are evil.

 If you buy it—and most of us have at some point—you watch blue cable news, read blue blogs, listen to blue talk radio.
 You fill your head with blue’s philosophy.
-Soon enough, your face is painted blue, you’re waving a blue bristol board while yelling blue chants at rallies, marches, and protests.
+Soon enough, your car has blue bumper stickers, you’re waving blue bristol boards while screaming blue chants at rallies, marches, and protests.
 You feel like a hero!
 You’re fighting against the evil red philosophy!

 Let me ask you, if you’re a regular middle-class person, and you ignored the election, how much would you bet, that you would know who won, just by living your life.

-I mean today, when team blue wins, does traffic suddenly disappear?
+I mean when team blue wins, does traffic suddenly disappear?
 When team red wins, does everyone suddenly eat healthy?
-Do you breathe fresher air, or see happier neighbors, i.e. do your real-life problems get solved, when one color’s philosophy writes the rules?
+Do you breathe fresher air, or see fitter neighbors, i.e. do your real-life problems get solved, when one color’s philosophy writes the rules?

 If you think regulations, laws, and marches change the world; if you think the red vs blue storyline decides the future of our society, you can stop reading.
 There’s lots of blogs, shows, and books waiting to sing to their choir, telling you to fight the enemy until you’re blue in the face.

 If you don’t like the choir, or you’re starting to realize the "other side" is part of the same struggling middle class, you’d probably like to keep reading.
 I wrote this book for you.

-Whichever color wins an election today and re-writes the regulations, laws, and rules, regular people will still pay taxes, have a mortage, waste hours in traffic, pay increasing energy bills, under sleep, buy unhealthy food, watch climate change, overpay for questionable education, get pushed around by their health insurance, endure customer abuse, work unpaid overtime, still get micro-managed, and hope their job (which they likely hate) isn’t downsized or outsourced.
+Whichever color wins an election today and re-writes the regulations, laws, and rules, regular people will still pay taxes, have a huge mortage, waste hours in traffic, pay increasing energy bills, under sleep, buy unhealthy food, watch climate change, overpay for questionable education, get pushed around by their health insurance, endure customer abuse, work unpaid overtime, get micro-managed by ever more managers, and hope their job (which they likely hate) isn’t downsized or outsourced.

-Under blue or red rules, the struggling middle class lifestyle stays the same, because the tools in which we live our lives, like suburban homes, gas cars, call centres, centralized power stations, paper based tax forms, mass produced unhealthy food, occasional doctor check ups, television for entertainment, an insatible education industry, and everything else in suburban America and Canada, stays the same.
+Under blue or red rules, the struggling middle class lifestyle stays the same, because the tools in which we live our lives, like suburban homes, gas cars, call centres, centralized power stations, paper based tax forms, mass produced unhealthy food, movies remakes and sequals, occasional doctor check ups, television for entertainment, an insatible education industry, and everything else in suburban America and Canada, stays the same.

-There's a reason Skywalker and Vader don't fight over a rule book.
-A reason why we go to a mechanic to fix our cars.
-Or contractors to make our porches.
-Tools change lives.

-Likewise, the rules, no matter what color, don’t control us.
-The tools we ues to live our life with do.
-And nothing changes in our daily life if either red and blue write the rules, because neither’s philosophy—from conservatism to progressivism, capitalism to Marxism—is about putting new tools into our hands.
+The rules, no matter what color, don’t control us for the same reason Skywalker and Vader don't fight over a rule book.
+Tools control our lives.
+Our way of life doesn't change when either red and blue write the rules because neither’s philosophy—from conservatism to progressivism, capitalism to Marxism—is about putting new tools into our hands.

 It’s not our politicians fault.
-The philosophies they follow were invented before we had the tools to improve our lives.
-Back the, horses, carriages, and sailboats were their transportation.
-Abacuses and chalkboards did their calculations.
-The moon lite their way to outdoor latrine pits.
-Humanity had primitive tools when red and blue were born; their philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, Karl Marx, never listened to music, read an eBook, made a phone call, opened a fridge, used electronics, had a genetic test, santized their wounds, took penicillin, knew about electricity, started a motor, learned about evolution, or typed on a keyboard.
-Yet we let these thinkers ideas guide us in the digital age.
+The philosophies they follow were invented before we had many tools.
+Roads were mud.
+Roofs were thatched.
+Medicine was leeches.
+No jokes.
+Walking, horses, and sailboats were transportation.
+Abacuses and chalkboards did calculations.
+The moon lite the way to  latrine pits.
+Humanity had primitive tools when red and blue were born; their philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, Karl Marx, never had running water, listened to music, read an eBook, made a phone call, opened a fridge, used electronics, had a genetic test, santized their wounds, took penicillin, knew about electricity, started a motor, learned about evolution, or typed on a keyboard.

-Red and blue philosphies were invented to group humanity into a massive collection action.
-With red and blue philosophies our farming ancestors came together, industrialized, and built the first rudimentary tools like steam engines, gas cars, indoor toilets, broadcast televisions, and computers the size of rooms.
-The masses needed to be extras, regulated and managed inside simplistic color coded parties because our tools were so primitive we took turns holding them.
-Thus, we couldn’t share with everyone but had to regulate access.
+Red and blue philosphies were invented to invent new tools, not use them.
+They grouped humanity into a massive industrialization.
+With red and blue philosophies our farming ancestors came together and built the first rudimentary tools like steam engines, gas cars, sanitation systems, broadcast televisions, and computers the size of rooms.
+The masses needed to be extras, regulated and managed inside simplistic color coded parties because we had to work on making tools before we could share them.
 To their credit, blue and red philosophies at least gave extras a voice in how our tools’ factories, regulations, and profits were controlled.

-Yet today with live in a world far far away from primitive tools.
+Today the goal of industrialization is here.
+Hpapily, with live in a world far far away from primitive tools.
 Digital tools are so easy to make that we can customize them for every person’s individual problems.
-Technologies like high-speed internet, smartphones, machine learning, computer programming, cloud computing, bluetooth, heart rate monitors, 3D printing, genetic tests, air quality sensors, GPS trackers, smart watches, finger-print scanners, thermal cameras, have made tools like Skype, iPhones, Lyft, WhatsApp, Kickstarter, YouTube, 23 and Me, ButcherBox, blood tests, Khan Academy, Google Wear, GitHub, SquareSpace, AirBnB, and Firefox so extremely powerful and so easy to make, we don’t need to fight to control them, but fight to spread them.
+Technologies like high-speed internet, smartphones, machine learning, computer programming, cloud computing, microchips, bluetooth, heart rate monitors, 3D printing, genetic tests, air quality sensors, GPS trackers, smart watches, finger-print scanners, thermal cameras, have made tools like Skype, iPhones, Tesla Solar Roofs, Lyft, WhatsApp, Kickstarter, YouTube, 23 and Me, Snapmaker, ButcherBox, Khan Academy, Podcasts, Nano Membrane Toilet, Google Wear, GitHub, Sanitation Now!, SquareSpace, Onnit, AirBnB, and Firefox so extremely powerful and so easy to make, we don’t need to fight to control them, but fight to spread them.
 This doesn’t come naturally to us, however, because the rules of old philosophies are based on fighting over, not sharing, tools.

 Techvolution is a new philosphy about making regular people the hero of their own story.
 It does so by empowering them with new tools.
+It's written to solve frontline problems.

 With Techvolution, you won’t fight political battles with bristol boards or painted faces.
-You’ll economically exercise your right to speak your mind and vote your conscious, by deciding which tools best solve your problem at home and work.
+You’ll economically exercise your right to vote, by deciding which tools best solve your problem at home, work, and play.
 Unlike me, you’ll never need to deal with any gatekeepers, because you won’t have to knock at anyone’s door asking permission to do what’s best for you.

 I’m not talking about an idealic world from storytime.
 This place of sharing tools already exists.
 Wikipedia, YouTube, StackOverflow, VS Code, GitHub, Linux, Mozilla are only a few examples of the wonderful world of cooperation that exists today.
 It’s called the open-source community because software and ideas are “openly shared” to help create new tools.
-Millions of creators and contributors, designers and coders, who don't care about a persona's title but only how well a person solves problems, are already working and living inside a fundamentally new story that’s responsible for our online world.
+Millions of creators and contributors, designers and coders, who don't care about a person's title but only how well they solve problems, are already working and living inside a fundamentally new story that’s responsible for our online world.
 I only want to rid our society of old philosophies holding it back, to let these protagonists prosper.

-People often say regular people are addicted to our phones.
+People often say we're addicted to our phones.
 We aren’t.
-Checking news feeds, downloading ping-pong games, taking endless photos, is regular people toying around with our new tools to learn what they can do.
+Checking news feeds, downloading ping-pong games, taking endless photos is regular people learning what our new tools can do.
 Our ancestors did the same with printed books, telescopes, and muskets.
-Soon enough they were empowered to read, ee the Universe for themselves, and fight tyrants.
-We toy with new tools before we use them to change the world.

-We're not addicted to our phones.
-We're learning to use our new tool.
-When a new philosophy turns them on they become lightsabres.
-For us today, that’s Techvolution.
+These were simply addicting toys until new philosophies turned them into lightsabres.
+Despite the rules, these new tools empowered the people to read unknown history, see the Universe for themselves, and fight kings.
+We can stop using our tools, and start weilding lightsabres to fight for a better life, with the new philosophy of Techvolution.

 # ACT ONE